Joyce Green Hospital: History

 In June 1918, the hospital housed 1,140 Russian refugees who had been in contact with smallpox.
 A Talbot ambulance was used to haul two trams at a time in 1924–25.
 Electric lighting was installed at the hospital in 1926.
 The Long Reach was maintained in a condition of instant readiness, with a skeleton staff at all times.
 The original buildings were replaced in 1928–29 by permanent facilities providing 252 beds.
-In 1930, the hospital came under the control of London County Council.
+In 1930, the hospital came under the control of the London County Council.
 An outbreak of smallpox saw the Long Reach buildings brought into use between 1931 and 1934.
 The tramway was in use until 1936 and the rails were lifted in 1943.

 With the outbreak of the Second World War, the Emergency Medical Scheme was established.
 Joyce Green Hospital became a general hospital.
 Between 1944 and 1946, part of the site became a Dutch military hospital.
 The buildings that formed the Orchard were mostly destroyed by fire during the war.
 Those that survived were converted to agricultural use.

 In 1948, the hospital became a National Health Service hospital.
 On 31 January 1953, the Long Reach site was nearly flooded due to a storm surge.
 In the 1950s, the hospital became used as a training ground for fever nurses, due to the existing facilities for treating infectious diseases.
 The Long Reach site treated its final patients in 1973, and the buildings were demolished two years later to facilitate the construction of a new flood barrier.

 After services had been transferred to Darent Valley Hospital, the hospital closed and was demolished in 2000.
 Joyce Green remains as heathland.

+Popular culture

+Prior to its closing, the hospital was used for the music video of Northern Irish pop band, The Divine Comedy's 1999 top ten hit, "National Express" where it was portrayed as a psychiatric hospital.